HL7/fhir-registry-protocols-ig/input/pagecontent/overview.md

 * [Querying for HL7 V2 Messages](querying-from-v2.html)

 ## Mapping the Logical Model Content to a Submission Bundle
-To submit data, the Registry Submission Creator actor must map the logical model to a Bundle resource.
-These mappings are defined using the BUNDLE mapping identifier.
+To submit data, the Registry Submission Creator actor must map the logical model to a collection of resources submitted using a Bundle resource.
+These mappings are defined using the Output mapping identifier.
 If the Registry logical model is defined as if it were a collection of FHIR Resources, then this transformation is simply a matter of copying the resources in the registry logical model to resource into the submission Bundle.